 Priceless because of the quality of the information I received.
 Priceless because it didn't cost a nickel.
 Yup, you read right--not a nickel.
 Got to love those free literary festivals.

-This is the second year I've attended this warm and welcoming festival.
-And it felt like going home.
-The biggest hurdle I had to jump was picking which workshop to attend.
-Three streams of workshops ran simultaneously throughout the day--from 11:00 a.m. to 4:15 p.m.
-Three.
+This is the second year I’ve attended this warm and welcoming festival, and it felt like coming home.
+My biggest challenge was choosing which workshop to attend, as three streams of workshops ran simultaneously throughout the day, from 11:00 a.m. to 4:15 p.m.
+Three...

-Now, at home, as I glance through the pamphlet I think, why didn't I attend that or that or that.
-But instead of 'shoulding' myself, I'll share what I heard, saw and did.
+Now, at home, as I flip through the pamphlet, I wonder why I didn't make different choices—not out of dissatisfaction, but out of a desire to experience everything.
+However, instead of "shoulding" myself, I'll share what I heard, saw and did.

 My day began with..